 How tall should a phone tripod be?

 It really depends on what you're planning to use it for.
-If you're just wanting something that can sit on your desk and take pictures of yourself, then a 10-inch tripod is more than enough, but if you're wanting to record something a bit further away, it's wise to get a tripod which is a bit closer to your eye level.
+If you just want something that can sit on your desk and take pictures of yourself, then a 10-inch tripod is more than enough, but if you want to record something a bit further away, it's wise to get a tripod which is a bit closer to your eye level.

 Does it matter which tripod I use?